 - A nexus, or link, between the in-service disease or injury and the current disability as provided by competent medical evidence

-Alternatively, Bell’s Palsy can be service-connected by proving it was caused by another service-connected condition, known as secondary service connection.
+Alternatively, Bell’s Palsy can be service-connected by proving it was caused by another service-connected condition, known as a secondary service connection.
 Establishing service connection for Bell’s Palsy on a secondary basis requires evidence sufficient to show that the Bell’s Palsy was either: (a) proximately caused by, or (b) proximately aggravated by a service-connected disability.

 How is Bell’s Palsy Rated:

 This condition involves the seventh cranial nerve, so the condition is rated under Diagnostic Code 8207 Seventh (facial) cranial nerve.
-The evaluation depends on relative loss of innervation of facial muscles and ranges from zero to 30 percent.
+The evaluation depends on the relative loss of innervation of facial muscles and ranges from zero to 30 percent.